taocode/taocode.com/src/posts/new-site-sveltekit-upgrade.md

 ---
-title: New Website!
+title: "New Website: Now with SvelteKit!"
-slug: new-site
+slug: new-site-sveltekit
 category: Programming
-creationDate: '2021-01-10'
+creationDate: '2021-05-24'
-excerpt: The new TAOcode site launched.
+excerpt: The new TAOCode site reworked with SvelteKit.
-lead: Built with Svelte, Svite, Routify, Windicss, and MDSVEX
+lead: Built with SvelteKit, MDSVEX, and TailwindCSS
 layout: blog
 author: Mark Jones
 tags:
   - Static Site
   - Svelte
-  - Routify
+  - SvelteKit
-  - Vite
+  - MDSVEX
   - WindiCSS
 ---

-> *May 24, 2021 Update:* this site is now powered by SvelteKit.
-Read more about this update on
+Less than 6 months since I started this [new site using Svelte with Routify](/blog/new-site), I've upgraded to SvelteKit and a new codebase, [thanks to Markus Hatvan](#thanks-markus-hatvan) for sharing his site's code.

+## Why?

+I wanted to be able to tag my content so that visitors could navigate by subject and/or category.
+I couldn't figure out how to do that with the prior Routify build.

+Plus, I get to work with SvelteKit, which I tried to set up

+1. Routify

 I've worked on websites since Before Google (BGE).
 There have been so many advancements since those PERL scripts running through the `/cgi-bin/` folder in the mid-90s.
 I've loved the static site since before it has become the trend.
 It's is a direction that I like for many projects because it makes hosting faster, cheaper and more secure.